1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 Category VARCHAR(50),
 Published INT)
 ```
-Notice how we have backtics (`) when we define the columns, that is because RANK is a reserved keyword.
+Notice how we have backtics (`) when we define the Rank column, that is because RANK is a reserved keyword.
 Also, notice that even though we have data type for Video_views, likes, dislikes to be VARCHAR(20) even though they represent numeric values.
 The reason for that is the commas separating the numbers, hence for smooth import of the CSV data into the table, we need to be careful of these things.
 Therefore, it's really important to take a look at the raw csv file to see what kind of data does the columns contain.